 Our cash and other investments portfolio consists of cash and cash equivalents, federal funds sold and securities purchased under agreements to resell or similar arrangements and U.S. Treasury securities.
 Our cash and other investment counterparties are primarily financial institutions and the Federal Reserve Bank.
-As of March 31, 2013, we held a \$1.0 billion short-term unsecured deposit with a financial institution that had a short-term credit rating of P-2 from Moody's (based on the lowest credit rating issued by S&P, Moody's and Fitch).
+As of June 30, 2013, we held a \$1.0 billion short-term unsecured deposit with a financial institution that had a short-term credit rating of P-2 from Moody's (based on the lowest credit rating issued by S&P, Moody's and Fitch) and no other unsecured positions.
 We held no unsecured positions with financial institutions as of December 31, 2012.
 See "Liquidity and Capital Management-Liquidity Management-Cash and Other Investments Portfolio" for more detailed information on our cash and other investments portfolio.